tom7/HiGHS/src/terminology.md

 decision variable, and its value is the sum of products of coefficients and values of decision variables.
 The objective coefficients are often referred to as __costs__, and some may be zero.
-When a problem has been solved, the optimal values of the decision variables are referred to as the __(primal) solution__.
+When a model has been solved, the optimal values of the decision variables are referred to as the __(primal) solution__.

 ### Constraints and the feasible region